 The CSR+ and CSRB+ receivers facilitate adjustment of flashpower and other parameters when used with the Cyber Commander™

 transmitter.
-When signaled by the CST Transmitter, the receivers will only serve to fire the units to which they are attached.
+When signaled by the CST2 Transmitter, the receivers will only serve to fire the units to which they are attached.

 .
 For use with speedlights and flash units by other manufacturers, adapters are provided for connecting the receiver’s sync cord to units with PC outlets, 1/8” and 1/4” sync outlets.
 Connection to flash units using “H” style connections is possible with suitable adapter cable (need a specialty cable?
 Check out FlashZebra

 !).
-Without the RJ11 phone jack, however, only triggering, metering and grouping can be received on these units.
+Without the RJ11 phone jack, however, only the triggering, metering and grouping functions can be utilized on these units.

 Speedlites and Other Flashes:

 Many speedlites and flash units made by other manufacturers can be used with the CyberSync™ system.
-When using the CyberSync™ CST Transmitter
+When using the CST2 CyberSync™ Transmitter 2

 , a CSR, CSRB, CSR+ or CSRB+ receiver can be used for triggering, though we recommend the CSRB+ over the CSR+ as the CSR+ still requires use of a power cord.
 When using the Cyber Commander™